 From Los Angeles to Florida there have been vigils, rallies and marches.
-On Friday basketball superstar James Lebron tweeted #WeAreTrayvonMartin #Hoodies #Stereotyped #WeWantJustice.
+On Friday basketball superstar James LeBron tweeted #WeAreTrayvonMartin #Hoodies #Stereotyped #WeWantJustice.
 He accompanied the tweet with a picture of the Heat all wearing hoodies with their heads bowed.

-Lebron’s tweet is just one of many celeb calls for justice, and it is often the power of celebrity, now married to social networking, that takes a story that might have otherwise faded away and makes it a national, if not international, trending cry.
+LeBron’s tweet is just one of many celeb calls for justice, and it is often the power of celebrity, now married to social networking, that takes a story that might have otherwise faded away and makes it a national, if not international, trending cry.

 And even so, this is not about race, though race is certainly a factor.
 It is about a young man, scarcely more than a child, who is dead.
-It is about all the lost promise that child had and all that he might have been.
+It is about all the lost promise that individual had and all that he might have been.

 This story is about using deadly force when deadly force is not necessary or authorized.
 The community where the shooting happened was not aware that Mr. Zimmerman was toting a gun on his “volunteer” rounds.